MarekJasin/marekjasin.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Doctoral Research Fellow in Economics, affiliated with both Statistics Norway and the University of Oslo.
 My research spans theoretical and applied macroeconomics, consumption theory and household finance.
 I am especially interested in understanding how heterogeneity influences the transmission of aggregate macroeconomic shocks.
-In my research I utilize both heterogeneous-agent models and empirical methods with micro data to investigate this topic.
+In my research I utilize both heterogeneous-agent models and empirical methods with micro registry data.
 {style="text-align: justify;"}